olastor/picosearch/README.md

 console.log(pico.searchDocuments('jump sun'));
 ```

-Please note that currently, a document must be flat and can only contain string values, and needs an `id` field (also a string)!
+Please note that currently, a document must be flat, can only contain string values, and needs an `id` field (also a string)!

 ## Language-specific Preprocessing